cdancette/lispy/Readme.md

 Run `main.py` to enter into the REPL.

 You can also run `main.py file.lisp` to run the `file.lisp` file.
 It will run it in the current environment.
-One current limitation for files is that you have to surround your lisp instructions with (begin expr1 expr2 ...)
+One current limitation for files is that you have to surround your lisp instructions with (begin expr1 expr2 ...).
+See in examples/list.lisp.

 ## Features